-There’s also a very clear lack of self-awareness happening right now as he vocalizes his desire not to see Jamie back because he used to belittle people, and at the exact moment, he does the same to Will.
-C’mon, Nate—do better.
+There’s also an apparent lack of self-awareness happening right now as he vocalizes his desire not to see Jamie back because he used to belittle people, and at that exact moment, he does the same to Will.
+Come on, Nate—do better.
 Be better.

 The Loser Jamie Tartt

 Let’s get it right, he’s not a loser, he’s the loser.
-Boy oh boy, do we have a lot to cover with Jamie Tartt in “Lavender.”
+Boy oh boy, do we have a lot to cover with Jamie Tartt in Ted Lasso’s “Lavender.”
 I don’t give this character enough credit for admitting to his truth as often.
-We brush off a lot of Jamie’s comments as his overbearing self-confidence, but when you think about it, so much of his candor is just masked sorrow.
-If I’d just recently found out that Jane Austen died as opposed to knowing it was almost 200 years ago, I don’t think I’d admit it aloud.
+We brush off a lot of Jamie’s comments as his overbearing self-confidence, but so much of his candor is just masked sorrow when you think about it.
+If I’d just recently found out that Jane Austen died, as opposed to knowing it was almost 200 years ago, I don’t think I’d admit it aloud.
 But for Jamie, any chance he gets away from his father to just be himself is a riveting showcase of the amount of darkness he lives through.
 It’s the showcase of how much of himself he deliberately suppresses.

-It broke my heart to see him go from one person to another asking for a chance because it was almost hard to believe it’s the same man from the first season.
-Sure, he’s still the prince of all pricks, but he’s most definitely trying, and credit goes where credit is due.
-As we learn, he joins the reality TV show “Lust Conquers All” in order to rebel against his father, but his behavior on the show doesn’t sit well with anyone else and thus, no one wants him back.
+It broke my heart to see him go from one person to another asking for a chance because it was almost hard to believe he’s the same man from the first season.
+Sure, he’s still the prince of all pricks, but he’s definitely trying, and credit goes where credit is due.
+As we learn, he joins the reality TV show “Lust Conquers All” to rebel against his father, but his behavior on the show doesn’t sit well with anyone else, and thus, no one wants him back.

-It’s time to try a different approach and so, he starts with Keeley.
+It’s time to try a different approach, so he starts with Keeley.
 (Maybe don’t admit you deleted her number, bud.
 Also, it should’ve been the other way around.)
 But when that doesn’t work and after his agent has told him that no one actually wants him, he finds Ted.

 The shot of a Toy Soldier landing on the table while Ted is eating at the Crown and Anchor was precisely how I imagined this would go.
-After a time where he believed that he was just “playing mind games” with him, it’s great to know that Jamie does in fact understand just how much Ted cares about him.
+After a time when he believed that he was just “playing mind games” with him, it’s great to know that Jamie does, in fact, understand just how much Ted cares about him.
 Ted realized Jamie’s father was a piece of work in “The Hope That Kills You,” but the belief that it’s not a good idea to bring him back is actually understandable too.

 If this were any other show, this decision might have frustrated me, but it works to establish the idea that sometimes, people are going to do things even when they’re advised against it through a tie.
 But every bit of Ted’s decision makes sense because realizing that he and Sam both had great fathers, and remembering that Jamie’s behavior is ultimately a result of his upbringing is the very thing he can’t stand to watch.
 Ted Lasso gives people Toy Soldiers to remind them that they aren’t alone—he might be away from his kid, but he loves him deeply, and people deserve the chance to know that they are loved.
 People like Jamie Tartt especially who might not deserve it right now, but hopefully will learn to be the best version of himself soon.
 We know there is ample potential in him; we saw it in “Two Aces,” and I can’t wait to see what he does with his second chance.